-Please wash your hands
+Please clean your hands

-Handwashing is the best way to stop the spread of germs that could cause illness or infections.
+Hand cleaning is the best way to stop the spread of germs that could cause illness or infections.

-Everyone must wash their hands:
+Everyone must clean their hands:

-- when entering and leaving each unit or ward - when entering and leaving a patient's room - before and after touching or caring for a baby
+- when entering and leaving each unit or area - when entering and leaving a patient's room - before and after touching or caring for a baby

-You can wash your hands with soap and water, or use an alcohol-based hand rub (hand sanitizer).
+You can clean your hands with soap and water, or use an alcohol-based hand rub (hand sanitizer).